Lilywindy/DDP/README.md

 # DDP

-This is for the 2nd assignment of DDP.
+This is for assignments of DDP.